+PSCI 1254/1250 Physics I4

 Choose one

+ECON 2213 Principles of Macroeconomics

+ECON 2223 Principles of Microeconomics

+Choose one

 HIST 1153 World Civilization I

 HIST 1163 World Civilization II

 Choose one

-HIST 2123U.
-S. History Before 18773
+HIST 2123 U. S. History Before 18773

 HIST 2133 U. S. History After 18773

 Additional requirements for acceptance into the ASU baccalaureate program include satisfactory completion of the PRAXIS CORE exam (Pre-Professional Skills Test) or ACT, completion of the Career Awareness Inventory (available from Career Services), a minimum GPA of 2.70 for courses listed in the A.S. curriculum, and completion of at least 36 credits hours by the time of application.
 For more information about admission, see http://teachered.astate.edu.

 Recommended Course Sequence for Science and Social Studies Specialties Option

+The following outline of requirements should be used as a planning worksheet.
+Students should check course